 Maria Kumokawa can increase the centrifugal force her movements generate, greatly enhancing her Dance Battler style.
 Since she does not have enhanced durability, she rarely goes over double the force, to minimize the chances of her breaking a bone or otherwise injuring herself.

 According the the backstory of Zeta Gundam, Transforming Mecha are only possible, or at least practical, due to a revolutionary variable-friction magnetic coating on their joints that was first used by the original RX-78 series Gundams.
 This allows them to change in a snap.
-Without it, their joints would either be too rigid & their Transformation Sequence would take hours, or else their limbs & other moving parts would constantly be flopping around & falling out from under them.
+Without it, their joints would either be too rigid and their Transformation Sequence would take hours, or else their limbs and other moving parts would constantly be flopping around and falling out from under them.
+Later, it was later revealed that the Movable Frame pioneered by Kamille's father also made it possible as it created a skeletal frame for the suit to move with (This is also Truth in Television as it also helped create modern day Gunpla.)

 In Naruto the Fourth Hokage's "Flying Thunder God" technique lets him teleport to within a certain distance of a seal which he puts on weapons and enemies, thus avoiding Tele Fragging by only teleporting to places likely to be close to open space.
 Likewise Tobi once implied that he can detect things (or at least people) from great distances which would probably explain why he never teleports into random objects.